Omnipresence: Judaism

-In traditional Jewish monotheism belief of panentheism, or an omnipresent God, is rejected.
+The monotheist worldview of mainstream Judaism rejects the belief of panentheism and an omnipresent God.
 While the "entire concept of God occupying physical space, or having any category of spatial reference apply to him was completely rejected by pure Judaic monotheism," Hasidic teachings, along with certain Kabbalistic systems, diverged to postulate belief in panentheism.

 Islam

-Islam, Shia or Sunni, do not believe in omnipresence.
-Quran 32:4 clearly shows that Allah is present in heaven and not on Earth.
-Commentaries also confirm this.
-Islamic omnipresence of Allah is only in the context of Allah's knowledge of things.
+Islam, Shia, or Sunni do not believe in omnipresence.

+In Athari Islam, Allah is above his throne, in the direction of "aboveness", the Hanafi scholar Ibn Abi Al-'Izz said in Sharh At-Tahaawiyyah: